zhiyuanMA/zhiyuanMA.github.io/_posts/2016-12-12-java-string-utils.md

 categories: Java
 ---

 The **SuperStr** is a [Java String Utils Library](https://github.com/zhiyuanMA/SuperStr) I released in Github.
-Easy, simple and clear to use.
+Easy, simple and clean to use.

 ## slice